Onit Documentation

 1. Configure Your Roles

 In the Wizard, configure the Roles needed for your application.
-We’ll create a Legal Approver and a Financial Approver for this example.
+For this example, we’ll create a Legal and a Financial Approver.

-Wait to hardcode the Email of the conditionally added Role until you create your Action in the Advanced Designer (which we’ll do in a later step).
+Wait to hardcode the Email of the conditionally added Role until you create your Action in the Advanced Designer (which we’ll do later).

 Need help creating Roles?
 Check out the Step 3: “Roles” section of our Building Your First App tutorial.